Increment - Engage - Deliver

 People don’t resist change.

 They resist being changed, especially when the consequences feel unclear.
+Most change programmes fail for predictable reasons.
+This avoids the predictable reasons.

 That’s why this approach puts teams in control of improving their own work within clear agreed boundaries set in advance with managers.